mvgeorge1/node-todo/README.md

 `node app.js

-Read more about it in my blog https://mvgeroge1.hashnode.dev/cicd-pipeline-to-deploy-nodejs-application-on-docker-container
+Read more about *this* in my blog https://mvgeroge1.hashnode.dev/cicd-pipeline-to-deploy-nodejs-application-on-docker-container